emanuelegurini/nextjs-emanuelegurini-website/posts/exception-handling-in-javaScript-how-to-handle-errors-effectively.md

 title: 'Exception handling in JavaScript: how to handle errors effectively'
 author: 'Emanuele Gurini'
 cover_image: '/img/posts/exception-handling-in-javascript-min.jpg'
-category: 'javascript exception try-catch'
+category: 'javascript exception try-catch error'
-time: '1:53'
+time: '6:00'
 excerpt: 'Knowing exceptions, call stack and the use of the try-catch construct to handle errors in a self-sufficient and defined way'
 date: Jenuary 12, 2023
 ---